How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 “Just make certain that you structure the game so that it’s winnable, and then you can get the treat.
 You’ll also need to be tough on yourself—if you don’t save, then you forego the treat, whether it’s a restaurant meal or something fun you were planning for the weekend, or whatever it is that is pleasurable,” he says.
 “People respond really well to game environments.”

 And Where’s All That Savings Going?
-Pick the Right Kind of Pension Account
+Pick the Right Kind of Retirement Account

-Ah, yes: the million-pound question.
+Ah, yes: the million-dollar question.
 (Literally.
-If you want to save a million pounds, that is...)
-The fine print on these accounts - as financial regulations tend to be - can be a little complicated given everyone has a different tax situation.
-So feel free to ask your accountant.
-We'd humbly suggest contributing the money you're saving for retirement into a self-invested pension plan.
-Why?
-It's the most efficient account available because if you are eligible for tax reliefyou will feel a lot like you're getting an extra income.
-The only thing to be careful about: you cannot access this money until the age of 55 (under current rules, though the age is likely to increase).
+If you want to save a million dollars, that is...)
+In most cases, there is a very simple answer: the SEP IRA.
+The government may screw over freelancers in many ways—lack of protections, zero recourse for consistently late checks, a virtually nonexistent social safety net—but they do offer a fairly reasonable retirement-savings program!

-If you need access to this money before 55, an ISA is the way to go.
-All your returns are protected from the tax man, and you can use your money at any point.
+Unlike a traditional IRA (which maxes out at $5,500 annually), the SEP IRA—Simplified Employee Pension Plan (not Self-Employed Pension Plan, as you might have thought)—allows you to contribute up to 25% of your net income (with a maximum of $54,000).
+It functions like a traditional IRA: your contributions are subtracted from your income before taxes; your withdrawals will be taxed upon retirement.
+(How much you can deduct for income tax purposes varies.
+You can do the math here.)

 You have until tax day to contribute, so technically you can put everything in the day before.
 But the smartest way to invest is on a regular weekly or monthly schedule—that way you don’t put yourself at risk of buying all your investments at the top of the market.
-(If you want to get fancy, this is called pound-cost averaging.)
-That’s another advantage of direct debits—you don’t have to remember to make contributions on a regular basis.
+(If you want to get fancy, this is called dollar-cost averaging.)
+That’s another advantage of automatic deposits—you don’t have to remember to make contributions on a regularized basis.

 Now go on, get saving!